pubky/pubky-knowledge-base/Explore/PubkyCore/Authentication.md

 2. **No Key Delegation**: AuthToken must be signed by the user's main key.

+## Trust Assumptions

-3. **Key management software must be trusted**: [[PubkyRing|Pubky Ring]] keeps keys out of third-party apps, but apps that handle keys directly must be fully trusted.
+**Key management software must be trusted**: [[PubkyRing|Pubky Ring]] keeps keys out of third-party apps, but apps that handle keys directly must be fully trusted.
+This is inherent to any self-custody system.

 ## Session Management Rework (Planned)